Hines Global REIT forms Liquidating Trust Updated on July 16, 2020

-Are you concerned about your investment in Hines Global REIT?
+Are you concerned about your investment losses in Hines Global REIT?
 If so, the securities attorneys at The White Law Group may be able to help you by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

 The White Law Group continues to investigate FINRA arbitration claims involving brokerage firms who may have unsuitably recommended Hines Global REIT to investors.
 If you have suffered investment losses, the securities attorneys at The White Law Group may be able to help you.

 Shareholders have apparently been waiting for news of the REIT’s liquidation after approving a plan in July 2018 for liquidation and dissolution.
 The dissolution was originally planned to be finalized in July 2020 with final distributions to be paid to Hines Global REIT shareholders at that time.
 Now the board is reportedly stating the distributions may not be paid to shareholders right away due to adverse market conditions, according to SEC filings.
 Instead, the REIT will set up a reserve for its remaining obligations and to cover its expenses as it completes its wind down and dissolution.

 Update on July 16, 2020 – HGR Liquidating Trust

 The REIT reportedly transferred its remaining assets and liabilities and liabilities to the HGR Liquidating Trust, according to SEC filings this week.
 The trust’s primary purpose is reportedly to liquidate assets transferred to it and distribute the sales proceeds to equity holders after paying any of the remaining liabilities.

 According to a letter to investors on July 15, HGR Liquidating Trust will be paying shareholders a special distribution of $1.00 per unit on July 31, 2020.